 The shareholders of AIHC are also party to a shareholders' agreement setting the number of directors of AIHC at five.
-By holding Class B Common shares, the Company has the right to elect three directors, and the holders of the Class A Common Shares have the right to elect two of the directors of AIHC.
+By holding Class B Common shares, the Company has the right to elect three directors, and the Class A Common Shares holders have the right to elect two of the directors of AIHC.